 Chase had already stopped accepting new applications for both cards, so it was only a matter of time before they formally ended their relationship with existing customers.
 The timeline of the exit is a bit surprising as existing customers were able to continue using their cards, but now all accounts are being closed which leaves a void in the credit card market.

-Both the Amazon.ca Rewards Visa Card and Marriott Rewards Premier Visa had a huge fan base since both these credit cards had no foreign transaction fees, which was a major benefit for travellers.
-With this announcement, there’s a huge void in the Canadian credit card space
+Both the Amazon.ca Rewards Visa Card and Marriott Rewards Premier Visa had a huge fan base since both were among the only no foreign transaction fee credit cards in Canada, which was a major benefit for travellers.
+With this announcement, there’s a huge void in the market.

 How this affects current cardholders